gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/reactive-notebooks-python.md

 Enter <a href="https://observablehq.com" target="_blank">Observable</a>, a platform for writing JavaScript notebooks, made by <a href="https://bost.ocks.org/mike" target="_blank">Mike Bostock</a>, the creator of the popular data visualization library <a href="https://d3js.org" target="_blank">D3.js</a>.

-Observable's key innovation is bringing reactivity to notebooks &mdash; execution of one cell can trigger execution of others.
+Observable's key innovation is bringing reactivity to notebooks -- execution of one cell can trigger execution of others.
 In Observable, each cell registers a variable that other cells can depend on.
 When a cell executes, the output of that cell automatically propagates to all cells that depend on it.
 Running a cell requires its parents to have run first, but because the dependency graph is explicitly defined, the notebook can run parent cells for you.

 ## Cado